 I am involved in studying the probably most extreme objects: black holes and neutron stars that attract matter from their surroundings.
 The complexity and extent of this field requires us to collaborate amongst different research institutes and to connect different astrophysical disciplines in a strongly interdisciplinary manner.
-My current research is funded by all sub-divisions of the "Netherlands Research School for Astronomy" (NOVA), which follows exactly that approach.
+My research has been funded by all sub-divisions of the "Netherlands Research School for Astronomy" (NOVA) and the DLR.
 The bottom part of this page is rather technical.
 Here, I want to bridge to the general public and let everyone access the fascinating science we are pushing forward.
-With these information on hand, it will be easier to understand the condensed information presented below.
+With these information on hand, it will be easier to understand the condensed information presented further below.

 Black holes and neutron stars gather a lot of mass at very little space.
 Both can result from the collapse of a massive star at the end of its lifetime.
 During such a collapse, several processes that would keep matter in shape are overcome and a super-dense configuration of matter is formed.
 Neutron stars can be said to be the last stable (and most dense) configuration of matter known.
 They are about as massive as our sun but measure only tens of kilometers in diameter.
 In other cases, massive stars collapse all the way to black holes.

 In black holes, the entire mass is found in one "singularity".
 The "size" of a black hole is pure definition and not the size of any structure - it is the (gravitational) radius at which nothing, not even light can escape the steep trough of space-time formed by the super-dense black hole.
 We call both neutron stars and black holes "compact objects".